Favourj-bit/Favourj-bit/README.md

 - :sunglasses: I am a data scientist and a technical writer.
 - :nerd_face: I am pursuing a career in AI Engineering
 - ⚡ I am interested in Data Science and Machine Learning roles
-- 👯 I am looking to collaborate on ML and AI projects particularly those relating to the health sector
+- 👯 I am looking to collaborate on ML and AI projects
 - :robot: Fun fact: I have some interest in robotics
 - 😄 Pronouns: She/Her